themagicalmammal/howtolinux/README.md

 - General Method - Creating a swap partition (linux-swap), Now to do this you need to understand the importance of swap, if you have a low RAM device you need a huger swap like if you have 2GB ram you should get 4 to 6 GB of swap & optimise your swap ratio to a higher value.
 So, if you have higher ram you need lower swap.
 So, according to me numbers for ram:swap should be as follows, 2 & lower:6, 4:6, 8:4, 16 & above:2.
 Also, you have to adjust the swapiness property (given bellow).<br />

 **[BRTFS] -> [Snapshots](https://fedoramagazine.org/btrfs-snapshots-backup-incremental/) don't work on Brtfs if we create a swap file in that partition.
 So Brtfs users should either stick with general method or create swap file in a different partition.**
+**Also if you are on a newer Ubuntu-based system which uses Ubiquity installer it will automatically create a swap file any time Ext4 is used for root.**
 - Swap File - Well this is a relatively new concept but you can create a swap file post installation & use it.
 You don't need to dedicate some fixed amount of memory to it like it does on linux-swap, that's why it is also space efficient.
 And best part is you can resize this or remove this whenever you want to.<br />

 **Post Installation Steps** <br />